IBM/ibm-cloud-reference-architectures/README.md

 ## Known Exceptions

 The following exceptions are know when an SCC scan is performed on the reference architecure.
+These will need to be resolved for a production deployment.
+They are linked to the VPN client configuration.

 ### <a name="exceptions"></a> SCC Scan Exceptions